george0st/qgate-sln-mlrun/README.md

    - Iguazio 3.5.3 (with MLRun 1.4.1)
    - Iguazio 3.5.1 (with MLRun 1.3.0)

-NOTE: Current state, only the last MLRun/Iguazio versions are valid for testing.
+NOTE: Current state, only the last MLRun/Iguazio versions are valid for testing (these tests are without back-compatibilities).

 ## Others
  - **To-Do**, the list of expected/future improvements, [see](./docs/todo_list.md)